sgmurphy/wordpress-plugins/nextgen-gallery/readme.txt

 But our gallery plugin doesn't stop there!

-> <strong>NextGEn Pro</strong><br/>
+> <strong>NextGEN Pro</strong><br/>
-> This plugin is the lite version of the NextGen Gallery plugin, which offers all the gallery features you'll need like albums, lightboxes, backups, search, sharing, print fulfillment, eCommerce, and tons more.
+> This plugin is the lite version of the NextGEN Gallery plugin, which offers all the gallery features you'll need like albums, lightboxes, backups, search, sharing, print fulfillment, eCommerce, and tons more.
 [Click here to purchase the best photo gallery plugin for WordPress now!](https://www.imagely.com?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)

 The free version of NextGEN gallery provides three main gallery styles (slideshow, thumbnail, and imagebrowser galleries) and two album styles (compact and extended), all of which come with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.
 Learn more about <a href="https://www.imagely.com/wordpress-gallery-plugin?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" target="_blank">NextGEN WordPress Gallery Plugin features.</a>

 The best gets better with full support for the Gutenberg block editor.
 Now you can add a photo gallery or album anywhere on your site, with a page builder type feel directly in the WordPress editor.

 = Feature List =
-We've built NextGen Gallery to be extremely powerful and full of features.
+We've built NextGEN Gallery to be extremely powerful and full of features.

 * **Albums** Organize multiple galleries into albums for easy sorting and viewing
 * **Tags** Group multiple images together with tags, with easy-to-update renaming and management